kenjibailly/paimon_discord_bot/Readme.md

 - ✅ /set-bot-channel
     - Sets the channel of the bot where updates are posted, like reset of awards
     - Input: `channel`
+- ✅ /set-channel-name-configuration
+    - Configures the channel name options for the custom channel reward

 Rewards are automatically set to be all enabled and have a default price of 1 🪙;